 2. Listen carefully to understand the emotions behind their words

-When someone is having sundowning symptoms, they may make strange requests, like asking for their mother or to go home.
+When someone is experiencing sundowning symptoms, they may make unusual requests, such as asking for their mother or to go home.

 Even if their words don’t make logical sense, listen for and respond to the emotion behind the words.